piddlingtuna/COMP1521_21T3/week01/README.md

 Available at: https://cgi.cse.unsw.edu.au/~cs1521/21T3/lab/01/questions

-Ask for help with home computing (P.S. please don't use Microsoft's SSH extension on VSCode - use SSH FS instead).
+**Please don't use Microsoft's Remote - SSH extension on VSCode - use the SSH FS extension instead.**

+If you ignore my advice, don't blame me if Corelli crashes during your exam.

+Raise your hand if your room needs help 👋

-Type `man 3 getchar`.
+Tip: type `man 3 getchar`.

 ### Question
 How should breakout rooms be organised?

+P.S.
+There will be a room for Home Computing.